sakyoney/FleXell---A-flexible-scRNA-seq-pipeline/README.md

 •	If using a cluster, Snakemake can be executed with cluster configuration to distribute tasks across nodes.
 •	Adjust parameters in config.yaml and scripts as needed for your dataset and experiment design.
 ________________________________________
-For questions or issues, please contact the workflow maintainer or refer to the official documentation of the tools used.